Why is the price so low? Am I getting less for my money?

 How soon after I order will I get my pre-made cover?

 However, there may be times when a particular font doesn’t work with your title, or perhaps you have an exceptionally long title, and we’re placing it on a design that was originally created with one- or two-word title.
-In that case, we’ll send you a couple of other options to choose from, and how quickly you respond with approval will determine how quickly we can deliver the finished design.
+In that case, we may send you a couple of other options to choose from, and how quickly you respond with approval will determine how quickly we can deliver the finished design.

 What's the turnaround time on a custom order?